dannws/RobloxChannelChecker/README.md

 ### Executing program

-* To run the program,
+* to run the program,
 * you must first edit the config.json file and put your webhook url there,
 * then you just open the main.py file and you should be good to go!